Camillo Benso, Count of Cavour: Prime Minister of Italy

 Creating Italy was no easy task, but ruling it proved a worse strain on the Prime Minister.
 In 1861, at the peak of his career, months of long days coupled with insomnia and constant worry took their toll on Cavour.
 He fell ill, presumably of malaria, and to make matters worse insisted upon being bled.
 His regular doctor would have refused, but he was not available; so Cavour was bled several times until it was nearly impossible to draw any blood from him.
 He was buried in Santena, near Turin.

 After his death, Italy would gain Venice in 1866 in the course of the Third Italian War of Independence, connected to the Austro-Prussian War.
 The Capture of Rome completed the unification of Italy (aside from Trentino and Trieste) in 1870.

 Legacy

 Today, many Italian cities, including Turin, Trieste, Rome, Florence, and Naples, have important streets, squares, piazzas, and metro stations named after Cavour, as well as Mazzini and Garibaldi.
-The clipper ship, Camille Cavour, the battleship Conte di Cavour, which fought both in World War I and World War II, and the new Marina Militare aircraft carrier Cavour is also named in his honor.
+The clipper ship, Camille Cavour, the battleship Conte di Cavour, which fought both in World War I and World War II, and the new Marina Militare aircraft carrier Cavour is also named in his honour.

 In 1865, the Collegio dei Nobili, the oldest high school in Turin (founded 1568), and among the oldest and most prominent ones in Italy, was renamed the Liceo Ginnasio statale "Camillo Benso di Cavour" (Liceo classico Cavour).